-"This is my father's household," said our hostess, addressing herself to Saxon.
-"There is not one of them who is not in his employ.
+'This is my father's household,' said our hostess, addressing herself to Saxon.
+'There is not one of them who is not in his employ.
 He hath many apprentices in the wool trade.
-We sit down forty to meat every day in the year."

-"And to right good fare, too," quoth Saxon, glancing down the table.
-"Salmon, ribs of beef, loin of mutton, veal, pasties-what could man wish for more?
-Plenty of good homebrewed, too, to wash it down.
+We sit down forty to meat every day in the year.'
+'And to right good fare, too,' quoth Saxon, glancing down the table.
+'Salmon, ribs of beef, loin of mutton, veal, pasties-what could man wish for more?
+Plenty of good home-brewed, too, to wash it down.
 If worthy Master Timewell can arrange that the army be victualled after the same fashion, I for one shall be beholden to him.
-A cup of dirty water and a charred morsel cooked on a ramrod over the camp fire are like to take the place of these toothsome dainties."
+A cup of dirty water and a charred morsel cooked on a ramrod over the camp fire are like to take the place of these toothsome dainties.'
+'Is it not best to have faith?' said the Puritan maiden.

-" Is it not best to have faith ?" said the Puritan maiden.
-"Shall not the Almighty feed His soldiers even as Elisha was fed in the wilderness and Hagar in the desert ?"

-"Ay," exclaimed a lanky-haired and swarthy young man who sat upon the right of Sir Gervas.
-"He will provide for us, even as the stream of water gushed forth out of dry places, even as the quails and the manna lay thick upon barren soil."

-"So I trust, young sir," quoth Saxon, "but we must none the less arrange a victual-train, with a staff of wains, duly numbered, and an intendant over each, after the German fashion.
+'Shall not the Almighty feed His soldiers even as Elisha was fed in the wilderness and Hagar in the desert?'
+'Aye,' exclaimed a lanky-haired swarthy young man who sat upon the right of Sir Gervas.
+'He will provide for us, even as the stream of water gushed forth out of dry places, even as the quails and the manna lay thick upon barren soil.'
+'So I trust, young sir,' quoth Saxon, 'but we must none the less arrange a victual-train, with a staff of wains, duly numbered, and an intendant over each, after the German fashion.
 Such things should not be left to chance."
 Pretty Mistress Timewell glanced up with a half-startled look at this remark, as though shocked at the want of faith implied in it.
-Her thoughts might have taken the form of words had not her father entered the room at that moment, the whole company rising and bowing to him as he advanced to his seat.

-"Be seated, friends," said he, with a wave of his hand "We are a homely folk, Colonel Saxon, and the old-time virtue of respect for our elders has not entirely forsaken us.
-I trust, Ruth," he continued, " that thou hast seen to the wants of our guests."
+Her thoughts might have taken the form of words had not her father entered the room at the moment, the whole company rising and bowing to him as he advanced to his seat.
+'Be seated, friends,' said he, with a wave of his hand; 'we are a homely folk, Colonel Saxon, and the old-time virtue of respect for our elders has not entirely forsaken us.
+I trust, Ruth,' he continued, 'that thou hast seen to the wants of our guests.'
 We all protested that we had never received such attention and hospitality.